Maria Christina of Austria: Regency

 Designated as regent upon the death of her husband in 1885, Maria Christina swore on the 1876 Constitution on 30 December 1885 at the Palacio de las Cortes, before the two legislative bodies.
 She rejected the title of reina gobernadora ("Queen Governor"), distancing from the memory of the previous regent Maria Christina of Bourbon-Two Sicilies, who had used it in the 1830s.

-When the King died on 25 November 1885, Maria Christina was pregnant, so the throne was vacant, depending on whether Maria Christina's unborn child was a male or a female; a male would make that child king, while a female would place the elder daughter and Princess of Asturias, María de las Mercedes, on the throne.
+When the King died on 25 November 1885, Maria Christina was pregnant, so the throne was vacant, depending on whether Maria Christina's unborn child was a male or a female; a male would make that child king, while a female would place the elder daughter, the Princess of Asturias, María de las Mercedes, on the throne.
 During this period, Maria Christina ruled as regent until her child Alfonso, a son, was born on 17 May 1886; he was King (Alfonso XIII) from birth.

 She nurtured a persona of austerity and staidness, and became known among the populace as Doña Virtudes, María la Seca ("Mary the Curt One") and la institutriz ("the governess").
 She displayed strong religious beliefs which gained her the endorsement of Pope Leo XIII, weakening the adherence to Carlist stances within the clergy.

 Her chief adviser and head of government was Práxedes Mateo Sagasta.
 Her rule is described as well-balanced and in accordance with respect for constitutional rights, and many political reforms were instated during her regency to prevent political conflicts and chaos.
 Her role was mostly ceremonial, and her purpose was to preserve the crown for her son until he became an adult.

-Her spell as regent saw the loss of Cuba, Puerto Rico and the Philippines after the 1898 Spanish–American War.
+Her time as regent saw the loss of Cuba, Puerto Rico, and the Philippines after the 1898 Spanish–American War.

 Later life

 After the marriage of her son with Victoria Eugenie of Battenberg in 1906, she took a secondary role in public events.
 Nevertheless, Alfonso XIII continued to look to her on many occasions for advice.

 She was the leading figure around which the Germanophile stronghold within the Royal Court coalesced during World War I, in contrast to the pro-Entente minority faction represented by her daughter-in-law, the British-born Victoria Eugenie.
 Spain remained a neutral country during the conflict.

-She died on 6 February 1929, at the Royal Palace in Madrid, after some weeks of heart disease.
+She died on 6 February 1929, at the Royal Palace of Madrid, after some weeks of heart disease.
 She is buried at El Escorial.

 Sir Charles Petrie, Alfonso XIII's biographer, maintained that the Queen dowager's death had a disastrous effect on her son, and that the latter never recovered politically from the blow.
 Within little more than two years the monarchy had collapsed.